Skip to Content

 Using a round brush to curl the top of the quiff while blow-drying backward and to the side is a good way of achieving this.

-This picture is also a good example of how round-framed glasses are a nice way of adding balance.
+This picture is also a good example of how glasses are a nice way of adding balance.
 It may not be relevant to all of you, but it’s something worth noting.

 Being intentional with this sort of contrast is a great way to up your style game.